pierrenodet/aruku/modules/docs/transition.md

 }
 ```

-As you can see, node2vec is a second order random walk, so the walker can actually carry a message with him for his next step.
-For node2vec the messages contains the neighbors of the previous vertice so we can compute correctly the dynamic component.
+As you can see, node2vec is a second-order random walk so the walker can carry a message with him for his next step.
+For node2vec, the messages contain the neighbors of the previous vertice so we can compute the dynamic component correctly.